 It’s Edmund Hillary.

 Sir Edmund Hillary (1919-2008) was a New Zealand mountaineer.
-In 1953, along with his guide, Nepalese Sherpa Tenzing Norgay, Hillary was the first climber to reach the summit of Mount Everest.
+In 1953, Hillary and his guide, Nepalese Sherpa Tenzing Norgay, were the first climbers to reach the summit of Mount Everest.
 By mutual agreement, Hillary and Norgay never revealed which of them actually set foot on the summit first, saying only that they achieved it as a team.

 Hey, save the fog.
 We can use it in a Ridley Scott film.